Ye11ow-Flash/Stony-Bot/readme.md

 ### 3. 🚀 Versatile

-This is a Discord bot, thus can be added to any discord server!
+Attached to the bot is a seperate library of functions, used to access the bulletin.
+This means that these functions can be ported to any platform, including slack, telegram, websites, or even Alexa skills.
+And because this is a Discord bot, it can be added to any discord server!

 # Json Schema